kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

 group hierarchy, preventing isolated and competing preemption passes at intermediate levels.

 Consistent with flat gang scheduling ([KEP-4671]), binding and preemption never occur inside the same scheduling cycle.
-If a root CPG is popped from the queue, the recursive scheduling cycle evaluates direct in-memory placement feasibility, resulting in exactly one of four distinct runtime preemption and binding cases:

-1. **Minimal Gang is Unresolvable (`PlacementFeasible = UnschedulableAndUnresolvable`):**
-   If the sum of in-memory scheduled child groups and remaining admissible child groups under the candidate domain is less than `minGroupCount`, the minimal gang constraints cannot be satisfied in this cycle.
-Because preemption is guaranteed to fail (as slots are not the limiting factor), the direct scheduling cycle fails. **The scheduler does not trigger preemption.**
-   The root CPG is returned to the queue (backed off), bypassing unneeded preemption CPU passes and evictions (see [Inadmissible child groups (futile cycles)](#inadmissible-child-groups-futile-cycles)).
-2. **Minimal Gang is Resolvable (`PlacementFeasible = Unschedulable`):**
-   If the in-memory scheduled child groups count is less than `minGroupCount` but the total potential count (scheduled + remaining) $\ge$ `minGroupCount`, the gang cannot schedule directly due to resource/capacity constraints.
-   However, this indicates that preemption is capable of resolving this group.
+The preemption triggering rules under this KEP are identical to [KEP-4671]:
+* **If the root-level scheduling policy is satisfied:** If the recursive direct in-memory simulation successfully schedules at least `minGroupCount` child groups under a CPG tree, the scheduling cycle succeeds.
+The scheduler does not trigger preemption in this cycle.
+Instead, it commits pod bindings for all successfully placed member pods (comprising the minimal gang and any extra pods that placed under Alpha's greedy pass).
+Any remaining member pods that failed scheduling are marked as `Unschedulable` and return to the scheduling queue, which subsequently places the entire root CPG hierarchy back into the queue for re-evaluation.
+* **If the root-level scheduling policy is not satisfied:** If the recursive in-memory simulation fails to schedule at least `minGroupCount` child groups under a CPG tree, no pod bindings are committed in this pass.
-   **The scheduler triggers the preemption loop at the root CPG level** (as a separate preemption execution cycle) to search for lower-priority victim pods, evict them, and place the CPG in the unschedulable queue.
+  The scheduler then triggers the workload preemption at the root CPG level.
-3. **Minimal Gang is Feasible (`PlacementFeasible = Success`):**
-   If in-memory scheduled child groups successfully satisfy `minGroupCount`, the direct scheduling cycle is a complete success.
-The scheduler **immediately commits and writes only these minimal gang bindings** to the API server in this pass.
-Any extra pending member pods (those exceeding the minimum limits that failed placement) do not bind in this cycle and do not trigger preemption.
-Instead, they are returned to the queue to be evaluated independently in subsequent distinct cycles (see [Resource stealing under greedy evaluation](#resource-stealing-under-greedy-evaluation)).
-4. **Subsequent Scale-Up (`PlacementFeasible = Success` in greedily scheduled tree):**
-   If the root CPG is already successfully scheduled in the cache, any extra pending member pods (or scaled-up members) pop from the queue and trigger the recursive scheduling cycle starting at the root CPG level.
-Since the hierarchy is already active, subsequent cycles run in greedy mode (placed members can exceed `minCount` bounds).
-If capacity is full, the scheduler **triggers the preemption engine at the root CPG level** to clear space for these extra member pods (see [Handling new pods for scheduled hierarchies](#handling-new-pods-for-scheduled-hierarchies)).
+* **During subsequent cycles:** In subsequent scheduling cycles, when the CPG with pending extra or newly scaled member pods pop from the queue, the standard recursive scheduling algorithm is executed for the root CPG hierarchy (where these pending pods are evaluated under greedy rules along with the active tree).
+If the recursive algorithm fails to place any of these pending member pods, the scheduler triggers the preemption engine at the root CPG level to clear capacity.

+In summary, workload preemption is triggered at the root CPG level if and only
+if: the CPG root scheduling policy is not satisfied, OR the policy is satisfied but there are unschedulable pods and none of them successfully scheduled.

-###### Inadmissible child groups (futile cycles)
+###### Inadmissible child groups
 A root `CompositePodGroup` might successfully pass the `PreEnqueue` queue filter, yet contain child groups that are currently inadmissible (e.g. they do not have enough active member pods in the cluster queue to reach their `minCount`).